 So as a church leader, what question are you asking?

-At Connexus Church, where I serve, we’ve decided that we’re in the business of leading people into a growing relationship with Jesus.
-That’s our mission.
+, where I serve, we’ve decided that we’re in the business of leading people into a growing relationship with Jesus.

 Our mission isn’t holding services.
 It’s not music.
 It’s not even preaching.
 Nor is it programming.
 It’s not launching an online campus or doing social media well.
 Or having an awesome kids ministry.
 (Even though we’re invested in ALL of these.)

 We can change because we’re committed to doing whatever it takes to lead people into a growing relationship with Jesus.